Information updated October 2021

 Permissions in Jama are customizable to fit your organization’s needs; they can be tailored at as large of a scale as the organization level, down to a specific set within a project.
 You can set specific permissions for one user, or create a User Group with its own permissions.
 However, depending on the size of your Jama user base it will likely make more sense to set up User Groups in a strategic fashion if the user count will grow over time.
 A common misconception is that license types come with pre-determined permissions, which is not the case.
 All permissions must be assigned manually and the license types are a way to categorize user ability levels in the Jama environment.
 Users and User groups

 In order to set the permissions for both Users and User Groups, you will need to be a Jama Administrator.
-Under Permissions
+Under Admin > Organization > Permissions

 , you will see a tree of your Organization's Jama instance, called the Project Selector